Dunnes wins court order to stop vacant site registration

 Decision

-Dunnes, which rejected a €3 million offer for it on behalf of the council, says the council failed to give adequate reasons for its decision to declare it a vacant site.
-It was made in bad faith and for an ulterior and/or improper purpose, it says.
+Dunnes, which rejected a €3 million offer for it on behalf of the council, said the council failed to give adequate reasons for its decision to declare it a vacant site.
+It was made in bad faith and for an ulterior and/or improper purpose, it said.

-It says that purpose was to acquire the property to develop it as a civic and cultural amenity centre as part of the council’s economic and spatial strategy in its 2010-16 development plan.
+It said the purpose was to acquire the property to develop it as a civic and cultural amenity centre as part of the council’s economic and spatial strategy in its 2010-16 development plan.

-The council, which says the site is under-utilised at this key prominent location and is detracting from the the character of the area, opposed the Dunnes’ application.
+The council, which said the site was under-utilised at this key prominent location and was detracting from the the character of the area, opposed the Dunnes’ application.

 In 2010 the property was zoned under the Limerick City Development Plan 2010 for high-end retailing and a range of other supporting retail uses.